 Deadline to submit Honors Program application (first-time freshmen only)

 Admissions completion deadline for all fall 2021 incoming transfer applicants for the Silas H. Rhodes Scholarship program; all application materials must be postmarked by this date in order to be considered for scholarship.
 There is no scholarship application.
 Only scholarship recipients are notified.

 Friday, May 1, 2021

 Enrollment fee priority deadline for fall 2021 (all payments received after May 1 will be processed as space remains available in those programs)

 Recommended admissions completion deadline for international applicants requiring a student visa for the fall 2021 semester

 Wednesday, July 1, 2021

-Recommended deadline for fall 2021 international applicants to complete enrollment process
+Recommended deadline for fall 2021 international applicants to complete the enrollment process